Beyond Meat sees sales more than doubling in 2019, shares jump 21%

-(Reuters) - Beyond Meat Inc said it expects to more than double its revenue this year, sending the plant-based burger maker’s shares up over 21 percent.
+(Reuters) - Beyond Meat Inc said it expects to more than double its revenue and report breakeven EBITDA this year, betting on the growing demand for plant-based meat substitutes, sending the burger maker’s shares up over 21 percent.

-The company, which also reported quarterly revenue above Wall Street estimates in its first results as a public company, said it expects net revenue of $210 million, an increase of more than 140% compared to 2018.
+The company, the U.S. purveyor of burgers and sausages made from plants, was able to capture a wide audience for its imitation meat patties and sausages that are made ingredients with pea proteins, coconut and canola oil.

+The patties, a hit with consumers switching to a “flexitarian” diet, has a feel, smell and taste like real meat.

+Beyond Meat’s sales have increased five-fold since it began selling its flagship Beyond Burger in 2016.
+The company is expected to record revenue of $210 million in 2019, with break-even earnings, before interest, tax, depreciation and amortization (EBITDA).

-Analysts on average were expecting sales of $205 million, according to Refinitiv IBES data.
+Analysts on average were expecting full-year sales of $205 million, and a loss, before interest, tax, depreciation and amortization, of $10.28 million, according to Refinitiv IBES data.

-On a conference call with analysts, Chief Executive Officer Ethan Brown said the company’s forecast is conservative as it does not include the current trials Beyond Meat is undertaking with fast-food chains in the United States.

-Beyond Meat’s burgers feel, smell and taste like real meat, but is made of yellow pea protein, canola oil and other vegetable starches.
+“We are very conservative and view this as a floor,” Chief Executive Officer Ethan Brown said on a conference call when asked about the revenue forecast.
+The company does not count customers that are using its products as a part of a testing project.

+“As we are entering into additional test and distribution channels and take on new customers, those will be additive to our numbers,” Brown said.

 “Beyond Meat is in a business that could be absolutely incredible,” John Gillin, an analyst with Stansberry Research, said.